 The Commissioners can decide to send a complaint to the Tribunal for a more in-depth inquiry and a hearing.

 This decision, like all decisions on all human rights complaints, is made by the executive committee that includes the Chief Commissioner, and the Commission’s full-time and part-time Commissioners.
-Together, they are often referred to as “the Commission.”
 They are each appointed by The Governor in Council to make informed, impartial and independent decisions on human rights complaints.

 Recent highlights: